Neoteroi/BlackSheep-Docs/docs/request-handlers.md

 ```

-Request handlers that do I/O bound operations or CPU intensive operations
+Request handlers that do I/O bound operations or CPU-intensive operations
-should be instead `async`, to not hinder the performance of the web server.
+should instead be `async`, to not hinder the performance of the web server.
 For
 example, if information is fetched from a database or a remote API when
 handling a web request handler, it is correct to use asynchronous code
 to reduce RAM consumption and not block the event loop of the web application.

 !!! warning
-    If an operation is CPU intensive (e.g. involving file operations,
+    If an operation is CPU-intensive (e.g. involving file operations,
     resizing a picture), the request handlers that initiate such operation should
     be async, and use a [thread or process
     pool](https://docs.python.org/3/library/asyncio-eventloop.html#executing-code-in-thread-or-process-pools)